X3: Albion Prelude

 X3: Albion Prelude is a space trading and combat simulator by German developer Egosoft and is the fifth game in their X series.
 An add-on to 2008's X3: Terran Conflict, X3: Albion Prelude features new content, functionality and improvements, including additional ships, stations, and sectors; a new plot line; war scenario sectors, and several stock exchanges.
 X3: Albion Prelude was released on Steam on 15 December 2011.
+A downloadable content (DLC) pack, X3: Farnham's Legacy, was released in May 2021.